Pool Leak Detection

 • If the loss is significantly higher, it likely indicates a leak.

-• This can be done with the filtration system turned of for a few days and then with the filtration system on its normal cycle.
+• This can be done with the filtration system turned off for a few days and then with the filtration system on its normal cycle.
 Measuring them independently can give indication on whether the leak is in the pool lining or in the pool plumbing.

 • If water loss increases when the pump is running, the leak may be on the pressure side (after the pump).
 If the loss is consistent, it could be a leak on the suction line or the pool lining.